Scalable Nanomanufacturing of Metasurfaces using Nanosphere Photolithography

-J. S. Wilson et al., "Scalable Nanomanufacturing of Metasurfaces Using Nanosphere Photolithography," American Society of Mechnical Engineers (ASME), Jan 2014.
+J. S. Wilson et al., "Scalable Nanomanufacturing of Metasurfaces using Nanosphere Photolithography," Proceedings of the ASME 2014 International Mechanical Engineering Congress and Exposition (2014, Montreal, Canada), vol. 10, American Society of Mechanical Engineers (ASME), Nov 2014.

 Mechanical and Aerospace Engineering

 Frequency Selective Surfaces; Microspheres; Nanosystems; Photolithography; Photoresists; Colloidal Nanolithographies; Electrodeposition Technique; Fabrication Technique; Frequency Selective Surface (FSS); Hexagonal Close Packed; Microsphere Arrays; Nano-Manufacturing; Submicron Patterning; Nanospheres

 International Standard Book Number (ISBN)

 © 2014 American Society of Mechanical Engineers (ASME), All rights reserved.

 20 Nov 2014